shinymonitor/cazpyr/README.md

 Build and run shortcuts

+Copy, cut and paste with selection

 Quality motions like home, end, page control, scroll control, and word jump

 No external libraries

 ## Todo

-Shift select

-Cut, Copy, and Paste

 Undo and redo